-Prof. Bamberger is an expert on government regulation, corporate compliance, and technology in both the United States and Europe.
-At Berkeley, he teaches Administrative Law; the First Amendment (Speech and Religion); Corporate Compliance; the Law and Technology Workshop; and Jewish Law.
+Prof. Bamberger is an expert on technology policy, government regulation, and corporate compliance, in both the United States and Europe.
+At Berkeley, he teaches Administrative Law, the First Amendment (Speech and Religion), Privacy Compliance, and the Law and Technology Writing Workshop.

 Bamberger graduated from Harvard Law School, where he was President of the Harvard Law Review.
 Before coming to Berkeley Law, he clerked for federal appeals court Judge Amalya L. Kearse and U.S. Supreme Court Justice David H. Souter, served as a Bristow Fellow in the Office of the United States Solicitor General, and was an associate, and then counsel, at the Wilmer Hale firm in Washington DC.

-Outside the law school, Prof. Bamberger has served on the advisory boards of the Future of Privacy Forum, the Israel Institute, and The Taube Foundation for Jewish Life; on the Program Committee for the European Privacy Law Scholars Conference (PLSC); and on the ADL’s Anti-Cyberhate Working Group.
-In the fall of 2017, he was selected for the U.S. Department of Commerce-European Commission list of arbitrators developed as part of the EU-U.S. Privacy Shield Framework.
+Outside the law school, Prof. Bamberger serves on the advisory boards of the Future of Privacy Forum and the Israel Institute, and the Board of Directors of the Leo Baeck Institute.
+From 2017-2020, he was selected for the U.S. Department of Commerce-European Commission list of arbitrators developed as part of the EU-U.S. Privacy Shield Framework.

-Jordana Cutler is the Head of Policy for Facebook, Inc. in Israel.
+Jordana Cutler has been with Facebook since 2016 and is the Head of Policy for Israel and the Jewish diaspora.

 In 2006 attorney Hacohen was appointed by the Israeli government to establish and lead the Israeli Law, Information and Technology Authority (ILITA) – Israel’s data protection authority (today the Israeli Privacy Protection Authority).
 As head of ILITA, Mr. Hacohen served as the national regulator for data protection and e-privacy, for credit information bureaus, and for certification authorities for electronic signatures.